sdoran35/target-my-retail-backend/README.md

 ### 3. Install MongoDB
+This step is not needed if using the Heroku hosted version

 If you don't have mongoDB installed, refer [here for windows](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-windows/) and [here for mac](https://treehouse.github.io/installation-guides/mac/mongo-mac.html)

 Once installed, enter the following command in your terminal/command prompt